 UR/College Acronyms and Lingo

 At the University of Rochester names of departments, offices, programs, and more are commonly referenced by an acronym or abbreviation, rather than their full name.
 The Office of Parent and Family Relations recognizes that this shortened language might pose some confusion for new students or other individuals less familiar with the University.
-Below is a list of the most commonly used acronyms and abbreviations by the University community as well as some general college lingo one would expect to hear on any college campus.
-Links to respective web pages with additional information are also provided.
+See the acronym page for a list of the most commonly used acronyms and abbreviations by the University community as well as some general college lingo one would expect to hear on any college campus.

 - Website: http://www.imfirst.org/